geojaz-sandbox/gke-secrets-manager/README.md

 Check the value:
 ```
 (in one terminal)
-kubectl port-forward app1 8080:8080
+kubectl port-forward deployment/app1 8080:8080
 (in a second)
-curl localhost:8080
+curl localhost:8080 | jq .
 ```
-The decypted value will be included in this output.
+The decypted values will be included in this output.